specsolutions/specsync-for-tfs-documentation/installation/dotnet-console.md

 This install method is available for Windows machines with .NET Framework v4.6.2 or higher.
 Other [installation options](./) available.
 {% endhint %}

 SpecSync can be used as a .NET Framework Windows Console App (`SpecSync4AzureDevOps.exe`).
-The tool can be downloaded from NuGet.org (for .NET projects) or as a downloadable zip package for other development platforms.&#x20;
+The tool can be downloaded from NuGet.org (for .NET projects) or as a downloadable zip package for other development platforms.

 ## Installing SpecSync .NET Console App from NuGet for .NET projects